“Move PGH is a public-private partnership that connects Pittsburghers with flexible, low-cost transportation options.”

 Mobility as a Service(MaaS) is the combination of multiple different forms of transport services into a single service.
 Different transport services, for example Bikeshare, Carshare, and Rideshare services would be accessible through a single service instead of having to go through multiple different sources.
 You would also be able to pay for all the services in one main place.

 Move PGH is a pilot program that connects different types of mobility services that are available in Pittsburgh.
-The different mobility service apps will be available through a single app that allows you to access and pay for each mobility service in one place.
-You can download the Transit app to reach some of Pittsburgh’s mobility services now.
+The different mobility service apps are available in a single app that allows you to access and pay for each mobility service in one place.
+You can download the Transit app here .
 Transit App Website

 - Learn more about Move PGH here: https://move-pgh.com/